-A qualified person-centred counsellor, I provide a friendly and confidential environment, offering clients a safe place to explore their deepest thoughts and feelings.
-I have experience in working with depression and anxiety, a wide range of mental health issues, bereavement, terminally ill and those coping with or living with illness.
+An experienced person-centred counsellor, I provide a friendly and confidential environment, offering clients a safe place to explore their deepest thoughts and feelings.
+I work with a wide range of mental health issues, bereavement, terminally ill and those coping with or living with illness.
 I feel very passionate about my counselling work and my sole focus is on working with each individual to help them find whatever it is they need from our time together.

 HOW COUNSELLING CAN HELP